MustaphaU/Automated_OpenSearch_Deployment_on_AWS_within_VPC_using_Terraform/README.md

 Now you can access your OpenSearch Dashboards securely over the internet using the public IPV4 address of your EC2 Instance like so:

 https://31.XXXX.XX.XX/_dashboards
-(the public IPV4 isn used to replace the Opensearch domain endpoint).
+(the public IPV4 is used to replace the Opensearch domain endpoint).
 Log in with your credentials created earlier.

 Nginx acts as a gateway into your private VPC OpenSearch Domain.